jingelrpg/coc-vft/README.md

   and Gosia realizes that it was caused by the same mysterious force.
   She decides to fight back.
-  After a few days she returns to Orłowo beach at night and suddenly hears their voices of her friends, seeming to come from Torpedownia.
+  After a few days she returns to Orłowo beach at night and suddenly hears the voices of her friends, seeming to come from Torpedownia.
-  She convinces Radek to investigate the incident together and reveal the mystery about what is going on in the abandoned military sea platform.
+  She convinces Radek to investigate the incident together with her and reveal the mystery about what is going on in the abandoned military sea platform.

 > ***Angelika*** **'Jelka'** ***Bronsztajn***

-* The head of a smuggler organization in Gdańsk, which secretly imports Swedish medicines to Poland, where health-care is badly organized and has to struggle with constant shortages in medication supply
+* The head of a smuggling organization in Gdańsk, which secretly imports Swedish medicines to Poland, where health-care is badly organized and has to struggle with constant shortages in medication supply